 The ARSV Laurence M. Gould (LMG) is 70 meters (230 ft) long and is capable of breaking one foot of first-year ice while maintaining continuous forward progress.
 The LMG has berthing space to accommodate 28 scientists and support personnel.
 There are an additional nine bunks for passengers transiting to Palmer Station.

-The NBP and LMG transport personnel and cargo to and from Palmer Station and supports research in the Antarctic Peninsula region.
+The NBP supports science throughout the entire Southern Ocean and coastal Antarctica.
+The LMG transports personnel and cargo to and from Palmer Station and supports research in the Antarctic Peninsula region.